040code/040code/_posts/2017-09-06-fsf-backend.md

 This week we (Jeroen and Niek) enjoyining [Full Stack Fest 2017 Barcelona](https://2017.fullstackfest.com/), a week-long full stack development conference with a focus on solving current problems with new & inspiring perspectives.

-In this quite short blog we just summerizing briefly the talks and our opinion about the talks and / or the subject.
+In this quite short blog we just summarizing briefly the talks and **our opinion** about the talks.
+We have rated all talks, the rating is subjective ass well.

 The first two days are more backend focussed, the last two days have a frontend focus, read more [here](https://040code.github.io/2017/09/08/fsf-fontend/).